-While most people do not run to this extreme, several of the study’s other findings still have implications for the marathon runner and even the recreational runner, according to Dr. Schütz.
+While most individuals don’t run to this extreme, some of the other findings of the study are still significant for the recreational runner.